fauna-labs/db-migration-tool/README.md

    - Specify the timestamp, collection name, index name, desired duration in `main.js`
    - Specify the correct secret for each database in the client configuration in `migrate-db.js`

+## Limitations

+- Documents with over 100,000 events will only have the first set of 100,000 events copied over.
-Note: Any new schema documents (collections, indexes) created after the snapshot was copied will not be migrated.
+- Any new schema documents (collections, indexes) created after the snapshot was copied will not be migrated.
+Usage of this tool is not recommended while schema documents are modified.
+- Creates, updates, and deletes applied after the snapshot was taken will be copied in order by this script but using the current time.
+In other words, the `ts` field's value is not preserved.
+- Usage of history manipulation is incompatible with this script.
+Because this script only looks at events in time order going forward, it will miss events manipulated in the past.